Yihang-Li/Yihang-Li.github.io/source/_drafts/Time Series.md

 Note: Initial: 0.5 v.s.
 0.5

-####

 #### The Estimation of Parameters

-Given the topology of an HMM, to find the initial distribution, he transition probabilities and the emission probabilities, from a set of emitted sequences.
+Given the topology of an HMM, to find the initial distribution, the transition probabilities and the emission probabilities, from a set of emitted sequences.

 #### The basic idea